Collection Development Policy

 The SLU-Madrid Library collects those resources which help fulfill its mission of supporting the undergraduate and graduate curriculum at the Madrid campus.
 The highest priority in the selection of materials is given to those disciplines taught at the University, in particular to the established/projected degree and study abroad programs.
 The purchase of highly specialized materials required primarily for individual faculty research is accommodated primarily through the University's electronic resources shared with Madrid campus as well as through consortial purchases, resource sharing agreements, and document supply by request on loan from other libraries.

-The library updates this policy in order to to meet new information demands according to changes in academic programs, information needs and technology.
+The library updates this policy in order to meet new information demands according to changes in academic programs, information needs and technology.

 Primary clientele served includes students, faculty and staff.
 Undergraduate students comprise more than 95 percent of the student body.
 Students come from over 60 different countries, with more than 50 percent from the U.S. and more than 15 percent from Spain.
 The B.S.B.A. in International Business is the degree program with the most students; other programs include Political Science/International Relations, Communication, Spanish and Psychology.*

 Secondary clientele are occasional visitors, who have limited access to the library and library services.

 *Data from internal reports: public sources for general descriptions of SLU-Madrid and clientele are available in the About webpage.

 The Madrid campus, founded in the early 1960s, opened a library in 1973 in a space rented from the religious institution Regina.
 The collection consisted of roughly 600 volumes donated by the founder of the Campus, Raymond Sullivant, S.J.
 All of the books were in Spanish and supported a curriculum that focused on Spanish language and literature, history, fine arts, theology and philosophy.
 Shortly thereafter, the need was identified to develop the collection to support undergraduate education across disciplines.